 Coming in at our Good category is Singstek’s refrigerant leak detector.
 The Signstek is a negative corona type leak detector as we discussed above.
 This one of the oldest and one of the most reliable types of leak detectors on the market today.
 There’s a reason this type of detector hasn’t changed much over the decades.
 It works.

 This unit is set at a bargain price and will be a great buy for a tech just starting out in the field or for a business owner looking to gather a collection of tools for their techs.
 This model detects halogenated refrigerants which is nearly every type of refrigerant on the market today.
 You will be able to detect R-12, R-22, R-502, R-410A, R-134a, and R-404A.
 (There are more but I won’t list them all.)
-It is important to note that this detector will not work on hydrocarbons such as ammonia or carbon dioxide.
+It is important to note that this detector will not work on hydrocarbons such as isobutane or propane.

 The sensor on this product will last for more than fifty hours of continuous use.
 While that may not sound like a lot of time you should note that most of the time you’ll be using your detector for five to ten minutes at a time trying to identify a leak.
 Fifty hours is quite a bit of time and when your sensor does bite the dust you can always purchase a replacement.
 You also get a spare sensing tip with purchase of the unit.